 Though your husky has no trouble eating raw meat, there are a few things you need to consider when serving it to your husky.
 Keep reading to learn what those concerns are and other aspects relating to the topic.

 Types of Raw Meat You Can Feed Your Husky

 There are different kinds of raw meat dogs can technically eat.
 The following are amongst the safest to feed your husky:

-- Chicken: Chicken meat is commonly served to dogs as food.
+1. Chicken: Chicken meat is commonly served to dogs as food.
 Chicken is lean and contains a solid amount of protein, which helps your dog build muscle and mass.
-Also, chicken is packed with nutrients that support bone health, shiny coats, and healthy skin.
+Also, chicken is packed with nutrients that support bone health, shiny coats, and healthy skin

-- Lamb: Lamb meat is not just nutritious but is also quite tasty.
+3. Lamb: Lamb meat is not just nutritious but is also quite tasty.
 Most importantly, it consists of dietary fats that sustain your dog’s energy levels – while, of course, maintaining its skin, muscle, and fur.
 Like chicken and beef, lamb meat is also available as packaged dog food.
-Check out the AvoDerm Natural Lamb Meal & Brown Rice Formula if you’d like to give your husky a nutrient-rich lamb meat treat.
+I use sometimes these lamb Jerky cuts treats from Chewy, if you’d like to give your husky a nutrient-rich lamb meat treat.